 Surface provides description only.
 Full text is available to ProQuest subscribers.
 Ask your Librarian for assistance.

 Pinier, Jeremy, "Low-dimensional techniques for active control of high-speed jet aeroacoustics" (2007).
 Mechanical and Aerospace Engineering - Dissertations.
-Paper 13.
+13.